Tadej Pogačar: 2019 – UCI WorldTour win and Grand Tour debut

-2020
+2020 – first Tour win

 Before the season started, Pogačar announced that he was making his debut at the Tour de France, where he planned on riding in support of Fabio Aru.
 He made his season debut at the Volta a la Comunitat Valenciana, where he won two stages on his way to winning the race.
 At the curtailed UAE Tour, he won the fifth stage, which finished atop the Jebel Hafeet, and finishing second to Adam Yates on GC.
 In March, cycling events were among those postponed by the COVID-19 pandemic.
 When the season resumed, he took fourth overall in the Critérium du Dauphiné.
 In the Slovenian national championships, he finished second to Primož Roglič in the road race before defeating him in the time trial, defending his title.

 In the Tour de France, Pogačar quickly demonstrated that he was in better form than Aru, his team's initial leader, after finishing second to Roglič on stage four, which finished atop the climb of Orcières-Merlette.
-However, he lost almost a minute and a half on stage 7, which was affected by crosswinds.
+He lost almost a minute and a half on stage 7, which was affected by crosswinds.
 The next day, he began to claw back time when he attacked on the Col de Peyresourde, gaining back 38 seconds over the rest of the contenders.
-After Aru withdrew on stage 9, Pogacar won the stage to Laruns, his first Tour stage win, by outsprinting Egan Bernal and Roglič, who took the maillot jaune, as well as Marc Hirschi, who had been on an 80 km solo breakaway.
+After Aru withdrew on stage 9, Pogačar won the stage to Laruns, his first Tour stage win, by outsprinting Egan Bernal and Roglič, who took the maillot jaune, as well as Marc Hirschi, who had been on an 80 km solo breakaway.
 On stage 13, which finished atop the steep climb of Puy Mary, he was the only rider to stay with Roglič and moving up to second overall at 44 seconds down.
 He also took the lead in the young rider classification in the process.
 Two days later, he outsprinted Roglič at the top of the Col du Grand Colombier to take his second stage of the race.